 Original Community Building Tool

 The drum unites people.
 Our heartbeat synchronizes with the rhythm.
 This synchronization helps people to connect.
-So, fire and drum are a powerful relationship and community building tool.
-They bring people together.
+So, fire and the drum become a powerful force in the development of culture.

 Mnemonic Memory Tool